workcraft/workcraft/HACKING.md

-# Hacking

 This doc contains information relevant to people contributing to Workcraft.
-Read the [README](README.md) first if you haven't.
+Read the [README](README.md) first if you have not done it yet.

 ### Testing